zoutigo/st-augustin-v2/README.md

 ```bash
 ssh -i ~/.ssh/id_rsa -p 22 username@ecole-st-augustin.fr
 ```

+Then to run npm commands , connect with the string provided by the nodejs application

 There are 2 branches dev and main .
 To Push to dev branch